-Australian courts lean in favour of recognising and enforcing arbitral awards, subject to narrow exceptions that are consistent with the Model Law; see, for example, Liaoning Zhongwang Group Co Ltd v Alfield Group Pty Ltd [2017] FCA 1223, which dealt with an unsuccessful challenge to the enforcement of a China International Economic and Trade Arbitration Commission ("CIETAC") award in Australia where it was alleged that a party had not been given an opportunity to present its case in the arbitration proceedings.
-Courts have a discretion to adjourn the enforcement of an award where an application is on foot to annul the award.
+Australian courts lean in favour of recognising and enforcing arbitral awards, subject to narrow exceptions that are consistent with the Model Law.
+Courts have discretion to adjourn the enforcement of an award where an application is on foot to annul the award.
 However, the approach has been to allow an adjournment only on condition that security for the full amount of the award is given (Hyundai Engineering & Steel Industries Co Ltd v Alfasi Steel Constructions (NSW) Pty Ltd [2018] FCA 1054).